TiBOcode/astrotibo/src/content/notes/you-and-i.md

 ---
-title: "Better Writing: Reflections on the perception of \"You\" and \"I\" from the reader's perspective"
+title: "Better Writing: Reflections on the perception of \"You\" and \"I\" from the Reader's Perspective"
 category:
   - "[[StoryTelling&BetterWriting]]"
 date: 2024-08-14